informatica-unica/lip/expr/boolexpr/README.md

   | eof { EOF }
 ```
 Most of the lines are straightforward.
-The first line means that if the regular expression names `white` is matched, the lexer should just skips it, without producing a token.
+The first line means that if the regular expression names `white` is matched, the lexer should just skip it, without producing a token.
 The last line matches the `eof` regular expression, i.e. the end of the file or string being lexed.

 ## Generating the library